gfolego/datasciencecoursera/getdata-011/CodeBook.md

     1. Calculate the mean value of each group
     1. Finally, the generated dataset is saved to a file

+The tidy dataset will be saved in a file named `UCI_HAR_Dataset_Tidy.txt`.

 ## Data variables

+Variable `Activity` is of class `character` and `SubjectID` is of class `integer`.

+`Activity` is one of: Laying, Sitting, Standing, Walking, Walking Downstairs, Walking Upstairs.

+`SubjectID` is a number between 1 and 30.

+All the other variables are of class `numeric`.

 1. Activity
 1. SubjectID